ClintEastwood1996/final-project/README.md

-# Unfortunately, the project is not finished yet.
-I need to finish a few things.
-Thank you for understanding)).
+# to start a project you need to run two commands: run devserver (build, dev) and npm start (to run db.json)

 # Final project